databonsai/databonsai/docs/OpenAIProvider.md

 ## Usage

-If your OPENAI_API_KEY is defined in .env
+If your OPENAI_API_KEY is defined in .env:

 ```python
 from databonsai.llm_providers import OpenAIProvider

 provider = OpenAIProvider()

 ```

 Or, provide the api key as an argument: